vijay-guttula/java_ca/README.md

-# Garage Management System using IO
+# Garage Management System using JAVA

+**Please Note that this code is basic java, moreover like an implementation of the Java concepts learnt in the course CSE-310.**
+The topics are used are **Abstract classes, Interfaces, Exception Handling and IO Stream** .

 ## Requirements